-Posted on the American Academy of Pediatrics website, this index of Current Procedural Codes (CPT) was originally published in November 2003 in Medical Home Crosswalk To Reimbursement.
-The information was developed by Margaret McManus, Alan Kohrt, Joel Bradley, and Linda Walsh in collaboration with the Center for Medical Home Improvement, the American Academy of Pediatrics, and the National Institute for Children’s Healthcare Quality.
+The Medical Home Crosswalk To Reimbursement was updated in 2016.
+The information was originally developed by Margaret McManus, Alan Kohrt, Joel Bradley, and Linda Walsh in collaboration with the Center for Medical Home Improvement, the American Academy of Pediatrics, and the National Institute for Children’s Healthcare Quality in 2003.
 Funded by the Maternal and Child Health Bureau, U.S. Department of Health and Human Services through the Maternal and Child Health Policy Research Center.
-For information on the transition to ICD-10-CM see Transitioning to ICD-10.

 Boston Children’s Care Coordination Curriculum: http://www.childrenshospital.org/care-coordination-curriculum

 Care Coordination/Quality Improvement: http://www.ahrq.gov/research/findings/evidence-based-reports/caregaptp.html